 Within a solar energy system, the technology and quality of every system part and its installation will factor into overall panel efficiency.

 Monocrystalline panels have wafers made from a single silicon crystal and are more efficient than polycrystalline panels.
-Polycrystalline panels are less efficient, but the manufacturing process, which uses wafers made from fragments of multiple silicon crystals, is simpler and typically results in more affordable panels.
+Polycrystalline panels are less efficient, but the manufacturing process, which uses wafers made from fragments of multiple silicon crystals, is simpler and typically results in these panels costing less.

 Solar panel systems without properly sized inverters or microinverters (which convert the currents panels produce into usable energy) can also reduce overall electricity production.
 Even with the highest-efficiency panels, an improperly installed system will dramatically lower the overall electrical output.